ImageMagick/Usage-Markdown/transform/index.md

 The Hough Line Detector ("`-hough-line`" added IM v6.8.9-1), is a very complex transform with a lot of stages (for details see [Wikipedia, Hough Transform](http://en.wikipedia.org/wiki/Hough_transform)).
 Basically, it is designed to examine an image, looking for white lines on a black background, and try to return the exact location of any line segments (linear sequences pixels) present in the image.
-This can be very important for things like removing image rotations, or determining the perspective transformation in a image, so it can be repeated, or removed.
+This can be very important for things like removing image rotations, or determining the perspective transformation in an image, so it can be repeated, or removed.

 Here is the full set of options to the operator